dustingetz/react-cursor/README.md

         return this.props.cursor !== nextProps.cursor;
     }

-Due to the nature of React, this is a critical optimization when your application grows large. `react-cursor` provides this optimization as a mixin which can be used like so:
+Since the whole point of using cursors is to allow us to store all the app state in a single value, React needs to re-render the entire app from the top with every state change.
+This means that providing proper implementation of `shouldComponentUpdate` is critical to maintain smooth performance. `react-cursor` provides this optimization as a mixin which can be used like so:

 ```
-var ImmutableOptimizations = require('path/to/react-cursor').ImmutableOptimizations

 var myClass = React.createClass({
-    mixins: [ImmutableOptimizations(refFields,ignoreFields)],
+    mixins: [ImmutableOptimizations(['cursor'])],
-    // ...
 });

 ```

-When `shouldComponentUpdate` is run for `myClass`, props listed in `refFields` will compare old and new with a reference check, and other props will be compared with a value check (unless they are listed in `ignoreFields`).
-See the code at [ImmutableOptimizations.js](https://github.com/dustingetz/react-cursor/blob/master/src/ImmutableOptimizations.js).
+Props listed in `refFields` will compare old and new with a reference check, and other props will be compared with a value check, unless they are listed in `ignoreFields` which is useful under rare circumstances.

 Cursors also have `pendingValue()` for use in event handlers.
-This solves the [double setState bug](https://github.com/facebook/react/issues/122).
+This mechanically solves the [double setState bug](https://github.com/facebook/react/issues/122).

 ## example app